Joey B

 Darryl Paa Kwesi Bannerman-Martin (born 20 August 1989), known under the stage name Joey B, is a Ghanaian hip hop recording artist.
 He is well known for his single "Tonga".

 Early life and career

-Joey B was born in Cape Coast, Ghana.
-He realized his talent for music at age six (6) when he formed a group and aided in ghostwriting most of the songs they made together.
+Joey B was born in Accra, Ghana.
+He realized his talent for music at age six when he formed a group and aided in ghostwriting most of the songs they made together.
 This bolstered his unrelenting strong desire for music and pursued it.
 He had his primary education at St. Theresa's School and later went to Accra High School.
 He graduated at Zenith University College in 2016.

-Later on, he collaborated with producer Lil Shaker till they met Jayso, the founder of Skillions.
+Later on, he collaborated with producer Lil Shaker until they met Jayso, the founder of Skillions.
 From then on, he has worked with various labels and producers such as Hammer of The Last Two and Black Avenue Music and produced many hit songs such as "Tonga", “Pinch mah Nips”, and "Strawberry".
 He was nominated the Hip-life/Hiphop Artist of the Year at the 2021 Vodafone Ghana Music Awards.